How do I top up my pension?

 Once you take taxable income from your pension, your annual allowance reduces to just £10,000 (from £60,000) under money purchase annual allowance (MPAA) rules.

-However, taking a tax-free lump sum or buying an annuity won’t trigger a lower MPAA allowance.
+However, taking a tax-free lump sum and not taking income, or buying an annuity won’t trigger the lower MPAA allowance.

-You also might be worried about exceeding the lifetime allowance (LTA), which previously capped the amount you could save into your pension without facing tax penalties - and was scrapped in April 2024.
+You also might be worried about exceeding the lifetime allowance (LTA), which previously capped the amount you could save into your pension without facing tax penalties.
+However, this was scrapped in April 2024.

-So, you no longer need to worry about exceeding an LTA limit, regardless of how large your pension savings grow.
+So, you no longer need to worry about exceeding the LTA, regardless of how much you pay into your pension or how much it grows.

 Should I top up my pension?